 - Since our primary raw material originates from the forests, we take responsible forest management very seriously.

 - Elopak has an ambitious goal of 100% renewable or recycled content materials in our cartons on the European market by 2030

 Naturally renewable – maintaining living and viable forests

-- Elopak has worked systematically to reduce our greenhouse gas emissions since 2008, and we have reported on our progress every year.
+- Elopak has worked systematically to reduce our greenhouse gas emissions since 2008 and we have publicly reported our emission data every year

 Elopak has been a carbon neutral company since 2016.
 Through carbon neutrality, we compensate for all emissions from our own manufacturing processes, our transport and our business travels.
 By expanding the scope, we can offer carbon neutral packaging to our customers.
 We were the first to offer CarbonNeutral® Packaging for beverages and liquid foods.